inrd/tzara/README.md

 ```

 # Lines starting by "#" are comments
 # All patch instructions start by an operator

+# The instruction below sets a metadata value
+# Here the value is the duration (in seconds) of the output wav file

+! duration 30

 # Create a node
 # + [node_type] [node_name]